-11. Representation of Women on the Board and in Executive Officer Positions
+11. Representation of Women and Diverse Persons on the Board and in Executive Officer Positions

-CSI currently has five female directors (33% of the existing total and 38.5% of the total directors proposed for re-election), Claire Kennedy, Laurie Schultz, Lori O'Neill, Donna Parr and Susan Gayner, on the Board and no women (0%) in executive officer (as defined in National Instrument 58-101) positions.
-CSI does not have a formal written policy on the representation of women on the Board or in senior management and has not adopted any targets with respect to such representation, as the Board does not believe that quotas or strict rules result in the identification or selection of the best candidates.
-The CNHR Committee will, as required, recommend candidates for the Board of Directors, based on, among other things, their wisdom, long-term orientation, shareholder alignment, belief in the motivational power of autonomy and decentralisation, experience with successful capital allocation, diversity, age, and track record of exercising sound judgment.
+CSI currently has five female directors (33% of the existing total), Claire Kennedy, Laurie Schultz, Lori O'Neill, Donna Parr and Susan Gayner, on the Board and no women (0%) in executive officer (as defined in National Instrument 58-101) positions.
+CSI does not currently have any racially or ethnically diverse persons on the Board.
+CSI does not have a formal written policy on the representation of women or diverse persons on the Board or in senior management and has not adopted a formal written policy or targets with respect to such representation, as the Board does not believe that quotas or strict rules result in the identification or selection of the best candidates.
+The CNHR Committee will recommend candidates for the Board of Directors, based on, among other things, their wisdom, long-term orientation, shareholder alignment, belief in the motivational power of autonomy and decentralisation, experience with successful capital allocation, diversity, age, and track record of exercising sound judgment.
+In particular, the CNHR Committee commits to recommend a racially or ethnically diverse candidate to the Board, with such approved individual to be added to the Board at or prior to the next annual meeting of shareholders in 2025.